-'(3) BREACH OR TERMINATION OF AGREE-MENT.-An Indian tribe or tribal organization that has entered into a written agreement with the Secretary under this section, and that breaches or terminates without cause such agreement, shall be liable to the United States for the amount that has been paid to the tribe or tribal organization, or paid to a third party on the tribe's or tribal organization's behalf, under the agreement.
+(3) Breach or termination of agree-MENT.-An Indian tribe or tribal organization that has entered into a written agreement with the Secretary under this section, and that breaches or terminates without cause such agreement, shall be liable to the United States for the amount that has been paid to the tribe or tribal organization, or paid to a third party on the tribe's or tribal organization's behalf, under the agreement.
 The Secretary has the right to recover tangible property (including supplies), and equipment, less depreciation, and any funds expended for operations and maintenance under this section.
-The preceding sentence shall not apply to any funds expended for the delivery of health care services, or for personnel or staffing.
+The preceding sentence shall not apply to any funds expended for the delivery of health care services, or for personnel or staffing. "(d) RECOVERY FOR NON-USE.-An Indian wise breaches the agreement. "(e) DEFINITION.-In this section, the terms 'health facility' or 'health facilities' include staff quarters needed to provide housing for the staff of the tribal health program.
+"SEC.
+313. LOCATION OF FACILITIES.

-"(d) RECOVERY FOR NON-USE.-An Indian tribe or tribal organization that has entered into a written agreement with the Secretary under this section shall be entitled to recover from the United States an amount that is proportional to the value of such facility should at any time within 10 years the Service ceases to use the facility or otherwise breaches the agreement.
+"(d) RECOVERY FOR NON-USE.-An Indian tribe or tribal organization that has entered into a written agreement with the Secretary under this section shall be entitled to recover from the United States an amount that is proportional to the value of such facility should at any time within 10 years the Service ceases to use the facility or otherwise brackes the agreement